 If you have any questions, please submit them to me: email@example.com.

 Insight into SEO workflow

-One of the largest challenges of SEO is the nature of the work.
-In our opinion SEO work is front loaded, subject to diminishing returns, and set on an on ever shifting landscape.
+One of the most significant SEO challenges is the nature of the work.
+In my opinion, SEO work is front-loaded, subject to diminishing returns, and set on an ever-shifting landscape.

-This is not super unique to creative fields and this is definitely not a “one and done” process.
-So how do you balance the your SEO plan or process?
+Shifting variables is not super unique to creative fields, and this is not a "one and done" process.
+So how do you balance your SEO plan or strategy?
 Here are some ideas outlined below:

-For us the we follow a simple process for completing SEO work:
+For me, I follow a simple method for completing SEO work:

 - Code - Clean code